innovara/dokidoo/README.md

 **dokidoo** is a framework to easily deploy Odoo via Docker containers.
 It comprises mostly a collection of Docker files and some scripts to facilitate the process.

-While it is naturally more suitable for temporary purposes e.g. testing and development, demos and so on, the possibility of using it on a permanent deployment has been taken into consideration and volumes are used for persisting data.
+While it is naturally more suitable for temporary purposes e.g. testing and development, demos and so on, its use on permanent deployments has been taken into consideration and volumes are used for persisting data.

 Currently, `docker-compose.yml` pulls PostgreSQL's official image from Docker Hub (https://hub.docker.com/_/postgres) for the backend db, and it builds Odoo's image on the host running `docker compose`.
 Odoo's image clones the latest version of Odoo from their git repository on GitHub (https://github.com/odoo/odoo).